RahulGupta899/Newsletter---Sign-me-up/README.md

 # Newsletter---Sign-me-up
-Web App to take users credentials and store it in Admin's MailChimp Database. using heroku's Api
+Web App to take users credentials and store it in Admin's MailChimp Database. using mailchimp's Api

 Access through this link:-